 The common odds ratio is given as 0.9.
 However, because the odds ratio is not homogeneous within each of the two departments, this overall figure can be misleading.

 '''

-Exercise 14
+Exercise 13

+The function overlapDensity() in the DAAG package can be used to visualize the

+unpaired version of the t-test.
+Type in

 '''

-The function overlapDensity() in the DAAG package can be used to visualize the unpaired version of the t-test.
-Type in in order to observe estimates of the stretch distributions of the ambient (control) and heated (treatment) elastic bands.

 '''

 attach(two65)

 overlapDensity(ambient, heated) # Included with our DAAG package

 detach(two65)

 '''